jestjs/jest/README.md

 Oftentimes, you'll want to set this to `'src'` or `'lib'`, corresponding to where in your repository the code is stored.

-Note also that you can use `'<rootDir>'` as a string token in any other path-based config settings to refer back to this value.
-So, for example, if you want your [`config.setupFiles`](http://facebook.github.io/jest/docs/api.html#config-setupfiles-array) config entry to point at the `env-setup.js` file at the root of your project, you could set its value to `['<rootDir>/env-setup.js']`.
+*Note that using `'<rootDir>'` as a string token in any other path-based config settings to refer back to this value.
+So, for example, if you want your [`config.setupFiles`](http://facebook.github.io/jest/docs/api.html#config-setupfiles-array) config entry to point at the `env-setup.js` file at the root of your project, you could set its value to `['<rootDir>/env-setup.js']`.*

 ### `config.scriptPreprocessor` [string]
 (default: `undefined`)